SpDly14/Vshivaprasad07_EMBEDDATHON26/README.md

 ## 🎯 Project Overview

 This repository contains our submission for EMBEDDATHON26 - "The Encrypted Reef Challenge".
-We have successfully completed all 6 mandatory tasks plus 1 bonus task, demonstrating expertise in:
+We have successfully completed 4.5 mandatory tasks plus 1 bonus task, demonstrating expertise in:

 - ⚡ Real-time embedded systems with FreeRTOS
 - 📡 MQTT protocol and IoT communication